kkyy0uma/javascript-mini-games/README.md

 Most of these projects started as small experiments to practice programming concepts such as game logic, DOM manipulation and browser behavior.
 They were mainly created as learning projects, but also as a way to experiment with interactive mechanics in the browser.

 **Games**
-Jump Obstacles Game
+Jump Runner
+A simple endless runner game where the player jumps over incoming obstacles while trying to survive as long as possible and reach the highest distance.

 Fruit Catch Game
 A simple arcade-style game where the player catches falling fruits while managing health and score.

 **Features:**
 Random fruit spawning